Fujifilm X-T20 vs Sony RX1R

-The Fujifilm X-T20 and the Sony Cyber-shot DSC-RX1R are two digital cameras that were officially introduced, respectively, in January 2017 and June 2013.
+The Fujifilm X-T20 and the Sony Cyber-shot DSC-RX1R are two digital cameras that were revealed to the public, respectively, in January 2017 and June 2013.
 The X-T20 is a mirrorless interchangeable lens camera, while the RX1R is a fixed lens compact.
-The cameras are based on an APS-C (X-T20) and a full frame sensor.
-Both cameras offer a resolution of 24 megapixel.
+The cameras are based on an APS-C (X-T20) and a full frame (RX1R) sensor.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R is notably smaller (25 percent) than the Fujifilm X-T20.
 In this context, it is worth noting that neither the X-T20 nor the RX1R are weather-sealed.